paulodowd/SummerSchool2022/Challenge5.md

 - move towards a light source
 - discriminate between a fixed object and a moveable object.

+The configured simulator code for this challenge is available here: <a href="https://editor.p5js.org/paulodowd_uob/sketches/4bnDKdNN7">P5.js Code</a>

 ## Fixed and Moveable Objects

 <p align="center">